HallBenjamin/AttentionBot/README.md

   - Lists available commands

+- \admin [role id]

+  - SERVER OWNER ONLY!
+Sets the specified role as an administrative role for the bot's admin commands.

 - \announce [channel id]

-  - SERVER OWNER ONLY!
+  - ADMINS AND SERVER OWNER ONLY!
 Sets the Channel with the specified ID as the channel for bot announcements.
 Channel ID is mandatory.

 - \attention [position]